ibm-cloud-docs/Cloudant/release_info/deprecations.md

 ## Revised error message
 {: #revised-error-message}

-- The error message that occurs when you try to put a document attachment with a non-existent revision changed to a 409 error with the following information:
+- The error message that occurs when you try to put a document attachment with a non-existent revision that is changed to a 409 error with the following information:

 	```
 	{"error":"not_found","reason":"missing_rev"}